isoaxe/personal-website/README.md

 Install all of the Node dependencies for Express and other third party packages used in the backend.

+### Set email router credentials

+Hardcode the 'user' and 'pass' field values for the authentication of the email router in [`email.js`](https://github.com/Isoaxe/personal-website/blob/master/backend/routes/email.js).
+See note above the Firebase functions section in this document.

 ### `npm start`

 Spins up a server, either locally or hosted.
 If done in the local environment, open [http://localhost:3000](http://localhost:3000) to view it in the browser.